-Anthony Fuga is a Chicago intellectual property litigator and represents clients – plaintiffs or defendants – in all forms of IP disputes.
-Mr. Fuga has represented clients in patent, trade secret, trademark, copyright and Computer Fraud and Abuse Act (CFAA) disputes.
+Anthony Fuga is a Chicago intellectual property (IP) attorney representing clients in all forms of IP litigation, including patent, trade secret, trademark, copyright and Computer Fraud and Abuse Act (CFAA) disputes.

 Mr. Fuga's recent successes include: